-One of the most important things you pay attention to as you’re shopping for a digital torque wrench is how accurate it is.
+One of the most important things you pay attention to as you’re shopping for a digital torque wrench is accuracy.
 If a wrench is not accurate, you may under- or overtighten it when you use it, which can cause fasteners to break or come loose during the machine’s operation.
 Most digital torque wrenches are precalibrated to an accuracy rating of about ±4 percent, though more and less accurate digital torque wrenches are certainly out there.

 Torque is measured in inch-pounds or foot-pounds, where an inch-pound is 1 pound of force applied to 1 inch of distance from the pivot point of the torque wrench.
 A foot-pound is 1 pound of force applied to 1 foot of distance from the pivot point.

 If a digital torque wrench’s range is too low, the types of jobs you can perform with it are limited.
 A torque wrench with a range maximum that falls below 100 foot-pounds is ideal for simple tasks, like working on a lawnmower or bicycle.
 However, wrenches with a lower torque range aren’t much use for most automotive and mechanical torque wrench applications.

 Some digital torque wrenches have a very wide torque range, with some reaching a maximum of 1,000 foot-pounds of force.
 However, most digital torque wrenches have a moderate range that reaches up to 150 foot-pounds, which is more than enough torque to tighten lug nuts on your car.

 Multidirectional tensioning, also called ratcheting, allows the user to change the direction of the wrench quickly in order to measure torque in both the clockwise and counterclockwise orientation.
 A torque wrench with this feature gives the user better access than one that only operates in the clockwise direction.

 Most torque wrenches come with either a rubberized plastic handle or a steel handle with a raised grip.
 The upside of rubber grips is they are comfortable and reduce hand fatigue; metal handles give you better control over the wrench.
 Whichever one you decide on, the handle is an important aspect to keep in mind when looking for a new torque wrench.